48 Hours in Midhurst – Insider’s Guide to a Charming South Downs Market Town

 Spread Eagle Hotel Spa

-The Park House Hotel offers an indoor and outdoor heated swimming pool, saunas, and a fully equipped gym with personal training options.
+The Park House Hotel offers both indoor and outdoor heated swimming pools, saunas, and a fully equipped gym with personal training available.
+Treatments use premium botanical products and range from rejuvenating massages and facials to manicures, pedicures, and men’s grooming.

 Afternoon